stevenmfowler/blog/README.md

 ## Prerequisites

 Follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of the basic environment.

+Best practice is to [deploy Jekyll dependencies to a Docker container](https://powers-hell.com/2021/07/25/build-a-jekyll-development-environment-with-vs-code-remote-containers/)

 [Git](https://git-scm.com/) also needs to be installed.

 ## Installation